Yonas-Assefa/Sulala-dashboard/README.md

 1. **SSR (Server Side Rendering)**:

-- Mainly for SEO Optimization and protecting some data fetching endpoints like google map key
+- Mainly for SEO Optimization and protecting some data fetching endpoints like google map key and reduce request and extra calculation on the users browser.

 2. **SSG (Server Side Generation)**: